 Fixing Titanium Backup and Substratum is a two-step process, but do note that we'll be disabling Google's built-in security features by doing so.
 Other than that, the fix is straightforward and relatively simple.

 The first step is very simple—all we'll be doing is disabling Google's constant scanning.
+This solution comes courtesy of developer nicholaschum and the XDA Portal team.
 Not only will your root apps begin working correctly again, but you'll all see a significant decrease in app installation times.

 Open up the Settings app and select the "Google" entry.
 From there, tap on "Security," then choose "Verify apps" on the following screen.
 Finally, uncheck the "Scan device for security threats," then move on to the next step.

 For this step, you'll need to enable "Developer options" if you haven't already done so.
 With that taken care of, head to the Developer options menu near the bottom of your system Settings page, then disable the "Verify apps over USB" option, and you'll be all set to go.

 Why this option has an effect on Titanium Backup and Substratum is yet to be figured out, but unchecking it will get the job done.
 Thankfully, Google didn't completely mess up Substratum and Titanium Backup, as they're both favorites in the rooting community and there simply aren't any apps that could replace them.